|Name||Solid Waste Management; Deposit Beverage Container Law (Act 176)|

 Because the law only requires beverage distributors pay the container fee to DOH, there is no specific guidance on how retailers decide to pass on the fee to their customers.

-In September 2008, the Department of Health changed the handling fee that is paid out to redemption centers for glass containers.
-After the change, glass containers that were destined for remanufacturing applications receive a 4¢ fee, and glass containers destined for industrial or agricultural applications receive a 2¢ fee.
+In September 2008, the Department of Health changed the handling fee that is paid out to redemption centers for glass containers, which established the current handling fee, which ranges from 2¢ - 4¢ per container that is recycled.
+Glass containers that are destined for remanufacturing applications receive a 4¢ fee, and glass containers destined for industrial or agricultural applications receive a 2¢ fee.

 [e] Source: Hawaii Department of Health.
 "Beverage container fee increases by half cent to continue successful recycling program."
 July 18, 2012